Saturated fat: Cardiovascular disease

+A 2023 review by the Academy of Nutrition and Dietetics found moderate certainty evidence to support reducing saturated fat intake for reduced risk of CVD and CVD events.

+A scoping review for Nordic Nutrition Recommendations 2023 found that partial replacement of saturated fatty acid with omega-6 fatty acid decreases the risk of cardiovascular disease and improves the blood lipid profile.

+A 2024 meta-analysis found that odd-chain and longer-chain saturated fatty acids were negatively associated with the risk of cardiovascular disease, including stroke.

 Dyslipidemia

 The consumption of saturated fat is generally considered a risk factor for dyslipidemia, which in turn is a risk factor for some types of cardiovascular disease.

 Abnormal blood lipid levels – high total cholesterol, high levels of triglycerides, high levels of low-density lipoprotein (LDL) or low levels of high-density lipoprotein (HDL) cholesterol – are associated with increased risk of heart disease and stroke.

 Meta-analyses have found a significant relationship between saturated fat and serum cholesterol levels.
 High total cholesterol levels, which may be caused by many factors, are associated with an increased risk of cardiovascular disease.

 There are other pathways involving obesity, triglyceride levels, insulin sensitivity, endothelial function, and thrombogenicity, among others, that play a role in cardiovascular disease.
 Different saturated fatty acids have differing effects on various lipid levels.
 There is strong evidence that lauric, myristic, and palmitic acids raise LDL-C, while stearic acid is more neutral.